Discipline Program Overview

-If a student or family wishes to contest the decision of the Discipline Review Board/Principal, they may appeal through the Archdiocesan Grievance Process.
-Forms are available from the Dean.
+If a student or family wishes to contest a decision of the Principal, they may appeal through the Archdiocesan Grievance Process.
+More information can be requested from the Principal.

-* For additional information about the SAHS Discipline Program and Guidelines, please refer to the Student/ Parent Handbook.
+* For additional information about the SAHS Discipline Program and Guidelines, please refer to the Parent/Student Handbook.